-Annabelle is a porcelain doll, possessed by an evil spirit, who wreaks havoc when people's backs are turned.
-She's the star of her own series of films, popular entries in the 'creepy doll' genre.
-Now... meet the real life Annabelle.
+'Annabelle' is a porcelain doll, possessed by an evil spirit, star of her own popular movie franchise.
+Now, meet the real Annabelle doll.

 Ed Warren was born in Bridgeport, Connecticut in 1926.
 The son of a policeman, his upbringing was comfortably middle class, unremarkable in every respect.

 But then, sometime around his twelfth birthday, Ed Warren had his first supernatural experience:

 'I'd see a light beginning to form, and it would morph into like a ball shape, like a basketball.

 In the ball shape was a face.
 The face of an old woman, and she was not looking at all pleasant.
 The ball would then come into my bedroom, accompanied by heavy footsteps and audible breathing.

 The room would become icy cold.
 An unnatural cold.'

 Ed was otherwise a knockabout kid, restless, gregarious, and verbose.
 Leaving school at 16 he took a job at the local cinema, which is where he met Lorraine Moran.

 Lorraine would come to the cinema every Wednesday night, to catch whatever was playing; friendly and charming, she quickly caught Ed's eye.
 The two outgoing teenagers became friends, and later started dating.